scottwoodall/scottwoodall.github.com/_posts/2013-05-24-request-tracker-postgres-performance.md

 [![](/static/images/no_time_for_dat_http_request.jpg)](/static/images/no_time_for_dat_http_request.jpg)

 So where to begin?
-I’m not familiar with the Request Tracker code base so lets roll with the old adage of “don’t optimize prematurely” and figure out what is going before making any changes.
+I’m not familiar with the Request Tracker code base so lets roll with the old adage of “don’t optimize prematurely” and figure out what is going on before making any changes.
 Challenge accepted.

 [![](/static/images/challenge.jpg)](/static/images/challenge.jpg)

 I began by hooking [Devel::NYTProf](http://search.cpan.org/~timb/Devel-NYTProf-5.03/lib/Devel/NYTProf.pm) into our development instance of the application to get a profile of what was going on.
-An environment variable is needed so we can exit out of the process and still have NYTProf write all its information to the output file.
+An environment variable is needed so we can exit out of the process and still have NYTProf write all its information cleanly to the output file.

     $ export NYTPROF=sigexit=1
     $ perl -d:NYTProf /opt/rt/sbin/standalone_httpd --port 8080